devops-bharat05/AWS-Lambda/Lambda-Assignment/Task02/Readme.md

      1. Go back to the **S3 dashboard** and check the bucket.
      2. Confirm that only files **newer than 30 days** remain.

-This should help you complete your assignment efficiently.
-Let me know if you need further assistance!